s-mikula/econ-muni/STATA-Network-Manual.md

 - to close STATA when you are not using it.
 - **include new STATA licences to your project budgets.**

+## Acknowledgements

+Big thanks to Dominik Dvořák for making it happen.
+If you want to contribute to the code development, let us know.
 ---